Patratu (community development block): Coal mining

 The projects of the Barka Sayal Area are: Bhurkunda underground, Central Saunda underground, Saunda D underground, Saunda underground, Sayal D underground, Urimari underground, North Urimari/ Birsa opencast, Bhurkunda opencast.
 The area office is at Sayal, PO Saunda.

 Industries

 Patratu Thermal Power Station at Patratu was initially built by the Russians and commissioned in 1966-72.
 Subsequently, 4x110 MW BHEL units were added.
-The plant has become old and operates at a derated capcity.
+The plant has become old and operates at a derated capacity.

 The foundation stone for the 800 x 5 MW Patratu Super Thermal Power Project was laid by Narendra Modi, Prime Minister, in 2018.

 Patratu Dam, was built to supply water for the Patratu Thermal Power Station.
 It has been built across the Nalkarni River, a tributary of the Damodar River and has an 81 sq mi reservoir.

 The Indo-Asahi Glass Company Limited, now IAG Glass Company Limited, has a glass factory at Bhadani Nagar.
 It has been modernised by Vijay Joshi, the present owner.

 Jindal Steel and Power has set up a 0.6 million tonnes per year wire rod mill and a 1 million tonnes per year bar mill at Patratu.